 In 2012, after the retirement of Bhaichung Bhutia, Chhetri took on the mantle of the captain’s armband for the national team and has since led India in all competitions.
 During this time, his club career also started to stabilize after a short stint with Portugal’s Sporting CP’s B team.

 He was loaned from the Portuguese club to Churchill Brothers and led them to their second I-league title.
 He was later signed by Bengaluru FC in 2013 in their very first season of existence and became a household star for the Blues.

-His most memorable goal came against the Kyrgyz Republic in Bengaluru where he scored a goal out of nowhere to give India a win against the mighty Central Asian side.
-He has been scoring wondrously ever since and on his 99th game for India against Chinese Taipei, he scored a hat-trick.
+Chhetri’s most memorable goal came against the Kyrgyz Republic in Bengaluru where he scored out of nowhere to give India win against the mighty Central Asian side.
+He has been scoring wondrously ever since and in his 99th game for India against Chinese Taipei, he scored a hat-trick.

-After his 100th game, there is nothing but wonder and joy in our hearts as he yet again rose up to the occasion and scored a brace.
-His tally of 61 goals for India is only behind Cristiano Ronaldo and Lionel Messi now, which itself calls for a celebration.
+After his 100th game, there was nothing but wonder and joy in our hearts as he yet again rose up to the occasion and scored a brace.
+His tally of 72 goals for India is only behind Cristiano Ronaldo now in the list of active international goalscorers, which itself calls for a celebration.
 The game against Kenya, although ruined by rain in the first half, could not stop the captain fantastic from his usual best which was portrayed by an amazing goal in the second half.

 He embodies what Indian football is through his own struggles and his inspirational run of games for the country.
-There has never been anyone like Sunil Chhetri in recent memory and he surely is a living legend alongside Indian greats like I.M.
-Vijayan and Chuni Goswami.
+There has never been anyone like Sunil Chhetri in recent memory and he surely is a living legend alongside another Indian football great IM Vijayan.

-Dear Sunil Chhetri, many congratulations to you as we approach your 100th game against Kenya and may you have many more for the nation that promises to stand by you through thick and thin.
+Dear Sunil Chhetri, many congratulations for your 100th game against Kenya and may you have many more for the nation that promises to stand by you through thick and thin.